skial/haxe.io/src/wwx/2014/Justin Donaldson.md

 I'm constantly learning: programming languages, data science, machine learning, music.
 You see that sailing pic?
 I have no idea what I'm doing there.
 But, I haven't drowned yet, or wrecked the boat.
-So it goes...
+So it goes with learning...

 ## What hardware do you use?